 Refugees and asylum seekers in Tunisia originate mainly from the Middle East, sub-Sahara and the horn of Africa.
-Most reach Tunisia by land or air from neighbouring countries, and within mixed migration movements, by sea or land to/from Libya.
+Most reach Tunisia by land or air from neighbouring countries, and within mixed movements, by sea or land to/from Libya/Algeria.

 Tunisia has yet to adopt a national asylum system.
-UNHCR is the sole entity responsible for conducting registration and Refugee Status Determination (RSD).
+UNHCR is the sole entity responsible for registration conducting and Status Refugee Determination (RSD).
 The unstable political and socio-economic situation provides limited durable solutions for most refugees and asylum seekers.